 General Market and Economic Risk: The partnership's investments are subject to the risk that securities markets may move down, sometimes rapidly and unpredictably, based on overall economic conditions and other factors, which may negatively affect the value of the partnership's investments.
 Financial markets may at times be volatile and the value of the partnership's investments may decline in price, sometimes significantly and/or rapidly, due to a broad decline in the financial markets or other factors.
 The value of the partnership's investments may decline due to adverse issuer-specific conditions or general market conditions which are not specifically related to a particular company, such as real or perceived adverse geopolitical, regulatory, market, economic or other developments that impact the financial markets generally or specific economic sectors, industries and segments of the financial markets.
 Changes in the financial condition of a single company can impact the financial markets as a whole, and during a general downturn in the securities markets, multiple asset classes may decline in value simultaneously.
 Turbulence in financial markets and reduced liquidity in credit, equity and fixed income markets may negatively affect many issuers worldwide and correspondingly the value of the partnership's investments.
-Geopolitical and other events, including war, terrorism, economic uncertainty, trade disputes, pandemics, public health crises, natural disasters and related events have led, and in the future may continue to lead, to instability in world economies and markets generally and reduced liquidity in equity, credit and fixed income markets.
+Geopolitical and other events, including war, such as the current war between Russia and Ukraine, tensions and other conflicts between nations, terrorism, economic uncertainty, trade disputes, pandemics, public health crises, natural disasters and related events have led, and in the future may continue to lead, to instability in world economies and markets generally and reduced liquidity in equity, credit and fixed income markets.
 Market disruptions have caused, and may continue to cause, broad changes in market value, negative public perception concerning these developments, a reduction in the willingness and ability of some lenders to extend credit, difficulty for some borrowers in obtaining financing on attractive terms, and adverse sentiment or publicity.

-Policy changes by the U.S. government and/or Federal Reserve and political events within the U.S. and abroad, such as changes in the U.S. presidential administration and Congress, the U.S. government's inability at times to agree on a long-term budget and deficit reduction plan, the threat of a federal government shutdown and threats to not increase the federal government's debt limit, may affect investor and consumer confidence and may adversely impact financial markets and the broader economy, perhaps suddenly and to a significant degree.
-There is a risk that policy changes by the U.S. Government, the Federal Reserve and/or foreign governments could cause increased volatility in financial markets, and higher levels of redemptions by limited partners, which could negatively impact the partnership and its investments.
-Interest rates have been historically low in recent years in the U.S. and abroad, and central banks reduced interest rates further in an effort to combat the economic effects of the COVID-19 pandemic.
-However, the U.S. Federal Reserve recently began to reduce its interventions and increase interest rates as the economy improved and inflation accelerated.
+Policy changes by the U.S. government, the U.S. Federal Reserve and/or foreign governments and political and economic events within the U.S. and abroad, such as changes in the U.S. presidential administration and Congress, the U.S. government's inability at times to agree on a long-term budget and deficit reduction plan, the threat of a federal government shutdown and threats to not increase the federal government's debt limit which could result in a default on the government's obligations, and the shutdown of certain financial institutions, may cause increased volatility in financial markets, affect investor and consumer confidence and adversely impact the broader financial markets and economy, perhaps suddenly and to a significant degree.
+Although interest rates were unusually low in recent years in the U.S. and abroad, in 2022 the U.S. Federal Reserve and certain foreign central banks began to increase interest rates to address rising inflation.
+Increases in interest rates have led and could continue to lead to market volatility or reduced liquidity in certain sectors of the market.
+Market disruptions have caused, and may continue to cause, broad changes in market value, negative public perceptions concerning these developments, and adverse investor sentiment or publicity.
 Global economies and financial markets are becoming increasingly interconnected, which increases the possibility of many markets being affected by events in a single country or events affecting a single or small number of issuers.